GST on QLD Property Transactions: 2026 Guide

 GST stands for Goods and Services Tax, which is a value-added tax levied on the supply of goods and services in Australia.
 In Queensland, the GST is regulated by the Australian Taxation Office (ATO) and is applicable to property transactions.

-In property transactions, GST is generally applicable to the supply of new residential premises, commercial premises, and vacant land.
+In QLD property transactions, GST is generally applicable to the supply of new residential premises, commercial premises and vacant land.
 The GST is not applicable to the sale of existing residential properties, as they are considered as input-taxed supplies.

 For new residential properties, the GST is generally included in the purchase price and is payable by the buyer to the developer.
 The GST rate for new residential premises is currently 10%.
 However, if the property is intended to be used for long-term residential rental purposes, the GST may be reduced to 5.5%.

-For commercial properties and vacant land, the GST is generally payable by the buyer to the seller in addition to the purchase price.
+For vacant land and commercial property transactions in QLD, the GST is generally payable by the buyer to the seller in addition to the purchase price.
 However, if the buyer is registered for GST and intends to use the property for business purposes, they may be entitled to claim a credit for the GST paid.

 It is important to note that there are certain exemptions and concessions available for GST in property transactions, such as the sale of a business as a going concern and the sale of certain types of residential property.
-It is advisable to seek professional advice from a tax accountant or solicitor to understand the specific GST requirements and implications of a property transaction in Queensland.
+Please seek professional advice from a tax accountant or solicitor to understand the specific requirements and implications of GST in QLD property transactions.

 However, GST may be payable on the sale of new residential premises, which includes properties that have not been sold before, or have been extensively renovated or altered.
 The GST rate for new residential premises is currently 10%.